 42% say it’s too difficult and 37% say they don’t know how.
 It isn't down to laziness then, people don't know how to measure success.
 Because companies don't know how to analyse their content, they don't do it.

-Tip for 2018: Teach your customers to measure success.
-Seeing tangible results means they're more likely to work with you
+Show your customers how you’ve measured success.
+Seeing tangible results means they're more likely to work with you.

 70% of marketers say they can prove increases in engagement and leads.
 But only 42% say they can show an increase in sales.